When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 2. Select the Ideal Backdrop

-Regardless of the subject matter, the background can make or break a shot in macro photography.
+Regardless of the subject, the background can make or break a shot in macro photography.
 You will be working with a limited palette of compositional colors, which can be advantageous and challenging at the same time.

-While using a macro lens simplifies things, this is not to say that macro photography makes photography easier; rather, the lens simplifies things.
+While using a macro lens simplifies things, this does not mean that macro photography makes photography easier; instead, the lens simplifies things.

 It emphasizes the importance of meticulous attention to detail by drawing attention to each element.

-Thankfully, obtaining high-quality backgrounds is not difficult.
-Your eye will develop as you gain a greater awareness of your surroundings and their significance.
+Thankfully, obtaining high-quality backgrounds is not tricky.
+Your eye will develop as you become more aware of your surroundings and their significance.

 3. Examine the Lighting

-Proper lighting can make all the difference in the world when it comes to achieving professional-quality results with macro photography.
+Proper lighting can make all the difference in achieving professional-quality results in macro photography.

-Because the cloud cover acts as a giant softbox, vibrant, cloudy skies are ideal for macro photography because they help reduce the amount of sunlight, resulting in fewer shadows and more uniform illumination.
+Because the cloud cover acts as a giant softbox, vibrant, cloudy skies are ideal for macro photography.
+They help reduce the amount of sunlight, resulting in fewer shadows and more uniform illumination.

 4. The Time of the Day

-The time of day at which you take your photographs is entirely dependent on the subject.
-If you are photographing dewdrops, the best time of day for macro photography is early morning.
+The time of day you take your photographs depends entirely on the subject.
+If you photograph dewdrops, the best time for macro photography is early morning.

 However, regardless of the subject, the best times are in the morning and evening when the light is most flattering.
 If you shoot during the day, particularly around noon, the sun may be too bright for optimal conditions.